rui314/8cc/README.md

 As of 2014, I'm using Ubuntu 14 as my development platform.
 It should work on other x86-64 Linux distributions though.

+Note: Do not have high expectations on this compiler.
+If you try to compile a program other than the compiler itself, there's a good chance to see compile errors or miscompilations.
+This is basically a one-man project, and I have spent only a few months of my spare time so far.

 Build
 -----